 In addition to preparing our hearts, this sort of preparation can motivate and even excite a team.
 Anytime we are trying something new, pushing boundaries, and dreaming new possibilities, there is a risk of failure.
 Share this knowledge with your team, and suddenly, there is fuel.
 The team will gain a sense of risk or a feeling of danger.
 Immediately your team will begin to feel as though they are playing a part in ground-breaking work.
 Your team will be taking an active role in shaping the future.

 Of course, this is no excuse for work completed halfheartedly.
 We should work diligently and seek out success.

-When we willing accept that failure is a possibility, then we disarm failure of all its power.
+When we willingly accept that failure is a possibility, then we disarm failure of all its power.
 In the process, we prepare and even excite our teams.
 I also believe there is humility that comes from this notion.
-We understand that even our best ideas may not succeed and thus we become more dependent upon the Lord.
+We understand that even our best ideas may not succeed and thus, we become more dependent upon the Lord.

 Dealing with failure begins at the beginning.
 Let us acknowledge that failure is always a possibility.
-By knowing such a possibility exists we will remain humble, generate excitement, and will not be shocked by the sting of failure’s pain.
+By knowing such an opportunity exists, we will remain humble, generate excitement, and will not be shocked by the sting of failure’s pain.